-He served many years on the ITF Executive Board and, later on, President Choi Jung Hwa would assist General Choi on many of his International Seminars throughout the world, and later would be appointed by the ITF to conduct these International courses on General Choi’s behalf.
+He served many years on the ITF Executive Board as Secretary General and, later on, President Choi Jung Hwa would assist General Choi on many of his International Seminars throughout the world, and later would be appointed by the ITF to conduct these International courses on General Choi’s behalf.

 Administratively, President Choi held the post as Secretary General of the ITF for several years until elected as General Choi’s successor to the Presidency by the ITF members in 2001.

 Unfortunately, that result did not suit those with their own agenda in the ITF, and he soon seperated himself from those influences and continued the ITF under his own leadership.

 “… for many years I tried to instigate change within the ITF from the inside, many aspects were rotten to the core, and with the stronghold some people had over General Choi it become impossible to change.